SaviturChauhan/NextComm/backend/README.md

-# Wireless Q&A Hub - Backend API
+# NextComm - Backend API

-RESTful API for the Wireless Q&A Hub platform built with Node.js, Express, and MongoDB Atlas.
+RESTful API for the NextComm platform built with Node.js, Express, and MongoDB Atlas.

 ## Features